 What is a midwife?

 A midwife is a trained professional who provides prenatal, labor & delivery, and postpartum care for healthy birthing people and babies.
-I attend births at home or birth center, and will accompany you to the hospital in the event of a transport.
+I attend home births (yes, including apartment or AirBnB/hotel!).
 I am a Certified Professional Midwife and a Texas Licensed Midwife.

 What services does Metroplex Midwifery provide?

-- Free Initial Consultation (Meet & Greet, Answer Questions, Determine if midwifery care is right for you)
+- Free Initial Consultation (FaceTime consultation, Answer Questions, Determine if midwifery care is right for you)

 - Initial visit (Review Health History, Physical Exam, Regular prenatal)